nitingupta2/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 Create a dataframe from activity data having 3 columns.
-Create a column 'datetime' by appending 5 minute intervals in HHMM form with correspoding dates.
+Create a column 'datetime' by appending 5 minute intervals in HHMM form with corresponding dates.

 ```r
 dfActivity <- read.csv("activity.csv")